Rest is essential for our health and enjoyment of life.

 Through restorative yoga we can rest deeply.
 It’s a wonderfully nourishing practice of non-judgement, non-striving and profound self-care.
 Beneficial for all to rebalance and rejuvenate, and helpful for stress and exhaustion.

 In restorative yoga the body is fully supported by props, creating comfort and ease.
 No effort is required.
-The nervous system is soothed.
-This benefits our physical, mental and emotional wellbeing and enhances our capacity to meet life and its challenges with greater clarity and grace.
+The nervous system is palpably soothed, and this builds our capacity to meet life and its challenges with greater clarity and grace.

 “It was amazing.
 I could have stayed there for hours, and could practically feel all those tight knots in my neck and shoulders breathing little sighs of relief at being able to relax.” – Pippa

-Restorative yoga is effective in relieving insomnia and in easing times of transition, including perimenopause, menopause and any demanding periods or significant changes in life, such as career change, becoming a parent, moving house/country, grief or simply the year end when exhaustion is prevalent.
+Restorative yoga is effective in relieving insomnia and in easing times of transition, including perimenopause and menopause.
+It’s supportive during demanding periods or significant changes in life, such as career change, becoming a parent, moving house/country, grief or simply the year end when exhaustion is prevalent.

 To learn more about restorative yoga classes and personalised programmes, please contact Carol here.
 Offered online and in-person in/near Hertfordshire, SG7.

 ”I would say that I have noticed the work has helped me to practise being still more often.
 This has helped me to practise being with myself and to observe how I am feeling instead of rushing along and being distracted.
 I have noticed some shifts in my mental resistance to how I am feeling – I have been able to let go of resistance more and allow feelings to be there, pass by and release.
 I have found I am able to let go of tension in my body more easily too.